jackdbd/fosdem-dl/README.md

 A specific version of `pod-jackdbd-jsoup` might not be *registered* on the [Babashka pod registry](https://github.com/babashka/pod-registry), but you can always download that pod from [GitHub Releases](https://github.com/jackdbd/pod-jackdbd-jsoup/releases).

-Make sure to set the environment variable `POD_JACKDBD_JSOUP_VERSION` to the desired version, then run this script.
+Make sure to set the environment variable `POD_JACKDBD_JSOUP_VERSION` to the desired version, then run this script (you will need to have the [GitHub CLI](https://cli.github.com/) installed).

 ```sh
 ./download_pod_jackdbd_jsoup.sh
 ```

+> [!NOTE]
+> `pod-jackdbd-jsoup` is available both as a binary and as an uberjar.
+This script will download both.

 ### Namespace dependency graph